-Dong’s note: I first published this post on December 19, 2018, and have since updated it with additional relevant information.
+Dong’s note: I first published this post on December 19, 2018, and updated it on December 25, 2020, to add additional relevant information.

 Why you should care about your Internet speed

 It’s generally helpful to know how fast your Internet is.
 Faster is always better, but most importantly, you need certain speed grades to do specific tasks.
-Take Netflix streaming — one of the most bandwidth-taxing online activities — for example; you’ll need a minimum download speed of:
+Take video streaming — one of the most bandwidth-taxing online activities — for example; you’ll generally need a minimum download speed of:

 - 3 Megabits per second for DVD quality.

 Keep in mind that this is the speed required by a single stream.
-If you have more than one person streaming simultaneously, you generally need to multiply those numbers with the concurrent clients to find out the speeds you need.
+If you have more than one person streaming simultaneously, you generally need to multiply those numbers with the concurrent clients to figure out the necessary real-time bandwidth.

 Internet connection explained

 When testing an Internet connection, you’ll get two main numbers, download and upload — sometimes they are called downlink and uplink.
 And you might also see a few other values, including ping, jitter, and package loss.

 Following is the breakdown of what they mean.